Using Microfinance and Business Development to Enable Entrepreneurial Ideas and Energy

-Sometimes, all people need is a little hand up and not a hand out.
+Sometimes, all people need is a little head start, not a hand out.

-Microfinance consists of making small loans of usually less than $200 to individuals to establish or expand a small, self-sustaining business.
+Microfinance consists of making small loans, of usually less than $200, to individuals to establish or expand a small, self-sustaining business.
 For example, a woman may borrow $200 to buy chickens so she can sell eggs.
-As the chickens multiply, she will have more eggs to sell.
-Soon she can sell the chickens.
+As the chickens multiply, she will have more eggs to sell, and eventually, she can sell the chickens.
 Each expansion pulls her further from the devastation of poverty.

-Today, microfinance plays a major role in the development of many African nations.
-Its impact is substantial enough to have warranted acknowledgment by the United Nations which declared 2005 "The international year of microfinance," reminding people that millions worldwide benefit from microfinance activities.
+Microfinance has proven to be a successful practice and plays a major role in the development of many African nations.
+In fact, the United Nations declared the year 2005, to be, “The international year of microfinance,” in order to remind everyone that millions of people worldwide benefit from microfinance activities.

 Empowering Small Businesses

 The immediate objective of Develop Africa’s Microfinance and Business Development training program is to assist beneficiaries in starting or expanding a business, so that they can become self sufficient.
-A longer term objective is for participants to expand their businesses and employ others as appropriate.
+The long-term objective is for participants to expand their businesses and employ others as able.

-The most important form of microfinance is credit targeted primarily to disadvantaged youth and women who are also talented entrepreneurs.
-If these people gain access to credit, they will expand their businesses, stimulate local economic growth and hire their less entrepreneurial neighbors, resulting in fast economic development.
-While this approach had significant results in the developing world, it has failed to reach the majority of disadvantaged individuals, who depend on a rural subsistence lifestyle and income.
+At Develop Africa, we believe that the most important form of microfinance is giving targeted credit to primarily disadvantaged youth and women who are talented entrepreneurs.
+If those people gain access to credit, they will be able to expand their businesses, stimulate local economic growth, and hire their neighbors in need of employment, resulting in accelerated economic development.
+While this approach has had significant results in the developing world, it has failed to reach a desired amount of disadvantaged individuals who still depend on a rural subsistence lifestyle and income.

 Our Projected Outcomes